If you loved The Lower Depths, try Rhapsody in August

 What they share

-Both films are directed by Akira Kurosawa, and they both carry the slow burn mood tag, and they sit in Drama territory.
+Both films are directed by Akira Kurosawa, and they both carry the bittersweet, outsider, slow burn mood tags, and they sit in Drama territory.
 If that's the register that drew you to The Lower Depths, the second film will land in a comparable space — through a different lens.

 What Rhapsody in August is